TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

 4. With the known inlet states of air and refrigerant, the calculated outlet temperatures and capacitance rates, the mean state of air and refrigerant across the subcooling region can be determined.

-5. Based on the current value for the subcooling flow length, the mass flow rates and the mean states of air and refrigerant, the overall heat transfer conductance of the subcooling region can be determined.
+5. Based on the current value for the subcooling flow length, the mass flow rates and the mean states of air and refrigerant, the overall heat transfer conductance of the heat exchanger core for the subcooling region can be determined.

-6. Using the effectiveness-NTU method, the heat transfer characteristics of the subcooling region can be determined: a new value for the heat transfer effectiveness, the heat transfer rate and the outlet temperatures of air and refrigerant.
+6. Using the effectiveness-NTU method, the heat transfer characteristics across the subcooling region can be determined which leads to a new value for the heat transfer effectiveness, the heat transfer rate and the outlet temperatures of air and refrigerant.
 7. With the new heat transfer rate and outlet temperatures, the capacitance rates of air and refrigerant can be recalculated.
 8. Steps 4 to 7 are repeated until the difference between the last and previous calculated value of the heat transfer effectiveness becomes small enough (the difference is equal or smaller than the accepted tolerance).